- About Us

 Sarasota Magazine’s “Best Of” Reader’s Choice Awards

-Plymouth Harbor was selected as a finalist the Retirement category for Sarasota Magazine’s 2016 “Best Of” reader’s choice awards.
+Plymouth Harbor was selected as a finalist in the Retirement Community category and in the Best Place to Meet Singles category for Sarasota Magazine’s 2016 “Best Of” reader’s choice awards.

 Sarasota Herald-Tribune Reader’s Choice Awards